 The Longfellow House Bulletin documents the National Park Service's stewardship of the house and the efforts of the Friends of the Longfellow House to support and supplement this work.
 Every issue contains articles on aspects of the house's collections, research on Longfellow related topics, and a profile of someone involved with the Longfellow House, whether as a "Friend", scholar, staff member, or other interested person.
 The Bulletin is a collaborative endeavor between the Friends of the Longfellow House and Longfellow House - Washington's Headquarters National Historic Site.

 Search the index below for specific topics, or browse through individual issues of the Bulletin by clicking on the thumbnail images or text links below.

-The Longfellow House Bulletin Index currently contains information on all editions up to vol. 14, no. 2, the December, 2010 issue.
+The research guide to the Longfellow House Bulletin currently contains information on all editions up to vol. 16, no. 1, the June, 2012 issue.
 You can search the index by simply browsing, or locate specific names and terms by using the search function embedded within the PDF file.

 Connections between the Longfellow House and Southeast Asia.
 Charley Longfellow's visit to Vietnam and Siam (Thailand) and the historic photos he brought back.
 The King of Thailand's connections to Cambridge.

 The Longfellow family and historic preservation.
 William Sumner Appleton, founder of the Society for the Preservation of New England Antiquities.
 Interview with Boston University professor Melanie Hall.

 New research on the pre-Longfellow occupants.
 The Vassalls, black and white, Vassalls and New England slavery, and George Washington's changing views on black soldiers in the army during the Revolution.